-It's just about time for you to start hearing about how many thousands of calories you'll consume at one Thanksgiving meal--and how much weight you'll gain this holiday season.
+It's just about time for you to start hearing how many thousands of calories you'll consume at one Thanksgiving meal and how much weight you'll gain this holiday season.
 To help you avoid those extra pounds, we went to some of the country's leading nutritionists, chefs and cookbook authors and came up with a few tasty, healthier makeovers of traditional Thanksgiving recipes.

 Traditional stuffing recipes, which use fatty meat and low-fiber white bread, are not only high in calories but also tend to be low in nutrient value.
 This healthier makeover substitutes whole-wheat bread to add fiber and leaner turkey in less quantity.
 It also uses an egg substitute instead of whole eggs and heart-healthy canola oil instead of butter.